-In probabilistic databases, lineage is used for query processing in Mystiq [16, 46] and Trio [54].
+In probabilistic databases, lineage is used for query processing in the Mystiq [15, 44] and Trio systems [52].
 However, neither considers approximate lineage.
-Ré et al. [46] consider approximately computing the probability of a query answer, but do not consider the problem of storing the lineage of a query answer.
-These techniques are orthogonal: We can use the techniques of [46] to compute the top-k query probabilities from the Level II database using sufficient lineage.
-Approximate lineage is used to materialize views of probabilistic data; this problem has been previously considered [47], but only with an exact semantics.
+Approximate lineage is used to materialize views of probabilistic data, which has been previously considered in [45], but only with an exact semantics.

-Sen et al. [49] consider approximate processing of relational queries using graphical models, but not approximate lineage.
-In the graphical model literature [15, 37] approximate representation is considered, where the goal is to compress the model for improved performance.
-However, the data and query models of the our approaches is different.
-Specifically, our approach leverages the fact that lineage is database is often internal.

-Our approach to computing polynomial lineage is based on computational learning techniques, such as the seminal paper by Linial et al. [40], and others, [8, 11, 43].
-A key ingredient underlying these results are switching lemmata, [5, 32, 48].
+Approximate processing of relational queries using graphical model techniques is considered by Sen and Desphande [48], but not approximate lineage.
+In the graphical model literature[14, 35] approximate representation is considered, where the goal is to compress the model for improved performance.
+However, the data and query models of the two approaches are different.
+For example, there seems to be no analog of sufficient lineage.
+However, our approach to computing polynomial lineage use computational learning techniques, such as the seminal paper by Linial et al.[38], and others, [7, 10, 41].
+A key ingredient underlying these results are switching lemmata, [4, 29, 47].
+Other techniques, such as Probabilistic Relational Models ([22]) which can learn small models of the data may also be used to compress lineage efficiently.

-So far, learning techniques have only been applied to compressing the data, but have not compressed the lineage [4, 24].
-A difference between our approach and this prior art is that we do not discard any tuples, but may discard lineage.

-Explanation is a well-studied topic in the Artificial Intelligence community, see [31, 44].
+Explanation is a well-studied topic in the Artificial Intelligence community, see [28, 42].
 The definition of explanation of a fact is a formula that is a minimal and sufficient to explain a fact - which is similar to our definition - but they additionally require that the formula be unknown to the user.
 We do not model the knowledge of users, but such a semantic would be very useful for scientists.